Universities UK (UUK)

 The JEP is a panel of independent experts, who have been reviewing the 2017 USS valuation since May 2018.
 It is comprised of six actuarial and academic experts, nominated equally (three each) by UUK and UCU.
 The panel is led by a jointly agreed chair, Joanne Segars OBE.

-Under the chair’s guidance, the panel has been examining the assumptions and methodology used for the 2017 valuation, and will submit a report of its findings in September 2018*.
-The JEP’s findings are expected to inform discussions for UCU and UUK to conclude the 2017 valuation.
+Under the chair’s guidance, the panel has been examining the assumptions and methodology used for the 2017 valuation, and submitted a report of its findings in September 2018.
+Since February 2019, the JEP has been working on a second report, looking at the valuation process and governance, and considering the long-term sustainability of the scheme.
+It is expected to report in autumn 2019.

 The USS Trustee